martincartledge/martins-blog-deprecated-/content/blog/pointers-json-marshal-and-unmarshal-in-go/index.md

 Following common convention, next, we immediately check for an error, if we have one we print that error out

 > Note: depending on your application and the actions you take after you Unmarshal, you might want to stop all execution.
-I will talk about this in the future post, but for now you can read more about that [right here]()
+I will talk about this in the future post

 ```go
 [{martin cartledge 29} {mikel howarth 29}]